 Other determinants of personality include, cultural, situational, environmental factors, etc.

-Physical Determinants of Personality
+Biological/Physical Determinants of Personality

 Biological traits are the foremost parameter which reflects various factors of one’s personality.
 Being the essential determinant of personality, it incorporates a majority of other factors as well which bring out the various insights about an individual.
 Some important constituents under the physical determinants of personality are: